oguzhan-yilmaz/balcony/docs/quickstart.md

     # give your shell as an argument
     balcony --show-completion <your-shell>

-    # run the output on your shell
+    # run the output on your shell to activate the autocompletion
     ```

 === "Setup for your user"